What Does John 3:5-8 Mean?

 Personal Reflection

-- Where in my life am I still trying to earn God’s favor instead of resting in the new life He’s already given?
+- Where in my life am I still trying to earn God’s approval instead of resting in the new life He gives freely?

 A Challenge For You